Javontee Herndon

-Javontee Herndon (born June 29, 1991) is an American football wide receiver who is currently a free agent.
+Javontee Herndon (born June 29, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football at Arkansas.

 High school

 Herndon played at Jacksonville Bolles from 2008-2011.
 He was a part of the back to back state championship teams.

 College career

 Herndon attended the University of Arkansas from 2010-2013.
 In 2012, he appeared in every game and finished the season with 21 receptions, 304 yards and two touchdowns.

 Professional career

 San Diego Chargers

-Herndon was signed by the San Diego Chargers after going undrafted in the 2014 NFL Draft.
+Herndon was signed by the San Diego Chargers after going undrafted in the 2014 NFL draft.
 On November 3, 2015, he was added to the active roster after Keenan Allen suffered a kidney injury.
 On August 30, 2016, he was placed on injured reserve.

 Dallas Cowboys

 On July 28, 2017, Herndon signed with the Dallas Cowboys.
 He was waived on August 15, 2017.

 Memphis Express

 In 2018, Herndon signed with the Memphis Express of the Alliance of American Football for the 2019 season.
-However, he did not make the final roster.
+However, he turned down the opportunity at the start of their training camp.